grahamgilbert/blog/content/post/2024-05-03-investigating-unpatched-cves-with-osquery-and-sofa.md.md

 ## Wrapping up

 Searching back over macOS release history is interesting, but the real power of this table is in monitoring your fleet for unpatched CVEs.
-I have the following queries running across my fleet allowing us to make a good assesment of our security posture:
+I have the following queries running across my fleet allowing us to make a good assessment of our security posture:

 ```sql
 # Find all unpatched CVEs